fossas/fossa-cli/docs/references/strategies/languages/python/setuptools.md

 ## Analysis: setup.py

+### Installed packages

+For the CLI to determine packages referenced in a setup.py file's `install_requires` field.
+The package must be installed with `pip install .` or `python setup.py install` within a virtual environment.
+The CLI naively scans the setup.py for a `name` attribute and matches the name with a installed package to determine a list of packages required.
+If the name matches an installed package then the CLI will only report the packages required by the installed package.
+If a name is not matched then the CLI will naively scan for install_requires as explained in the next section.

+The CLI uses the `python -m pip` command to interact with `pip`.
+For the CLI to report packages and their transitive dependencies the CLI must be ran within the same virtual environment the package was installed into.

+If neither python nor pip are installed the CLI will report dependencies found by naively scanning for install_requires as explained in the next section.

+### Naively scanning for install_requires

 setup.py is naively scanned for its `install_requires=[...]` field, which often fails on projects encountered in the wild.
 Short of implementing a robust python parser, or running a python script in their environment (which may have